levoski1/simple_shell/README.md

 - All the files are to be compiled on an Ubuntu 14.04 LTS machine with:
   `gcc -Wall -Werror -Wextra -pedantic *.c `
-- All files ends end with a new line, with no memory leaks
+- All files must end with a new line, with no memory leaks
 - All code will use the Betty style.
 It will be checked using `betty-style.pl` and `betty-doc.pl`
 - All code will be tested using the test files in the test folder.
 - The simple shell supports most shell commands, such as `cat`, `pwd`,` ls -la` and more.